amclark42/so-youre-planning-to-vote-2020/sources-and-resources.md

 * [“How to vote in the 2020 election”](https://projects.fivethirtyeight.com/how-to-vote-2020/) from FiveThirtyEight.
 Updated 2020-09-09.
 * [“Plan your vote”](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html) from NBC News.
 No listed date.
 Straightforward breakdown of state-by-state rules for voting, especially by mail.
 * [“How to vote by mail in every state”](https://www.wsj.com/articles/how-to-vote-by-mail-in-every-state-11597840923) from the Wall Street Journal.
 Updated 2020-08-20.
-* [Election Official Directory and State Voting Requirements](https://www.usvotefoundation.org/vote/eoddomestic.htm) from the U.S. Vote Foundation.
 * [“Mail-in voting versus absentee voting: Differences to know before Election Day”](https://www.cnet.com/how-to/mail-in-voting-versus-absentee-voting-differences-to-know-before-election-day/) from CNet.
 2020-09-03.
 * [“Election Mail” FAQ and resources](https://about.usps.com/what/government-services/election-mail/) from the U.S. Postal Service.
 * [“Re: Election Mail”](https://about.usps.com/newsroom/national-releases/2020/2020-05-29-marshall-to-election-officials-re-election-mail.pdf) from the U.S. Postal Service.
 Correspondence by Thomas J. Marshall, general counsel for USPS, to election officials.
 2020-05-29.
-* [“New voting laws revive fights over ‘ballot harvesting’”](https://www.snopes.com/ap/2020/08/17/new-voting-laws-revive-fights-over-ballot-harvesting/) by _The Associated Press_.
+* [“New voting laws revive fights over ‘ballot harvesting’”](https://www.snopes.com/ap/2020/08/17/new-voting-laws-revive-fights-over-ballot-harvesting/) from _The Associated Press_.
 Published on Snopes.com.
 2020-08-17.
 * [“Are voting selfies legal?
-We have the answer in all 50 states”] from LawandCrime.com.
+We have the answer in all 50 states”](https://lawandcrime.com/high-profile/are-voting-selfies-legal-we-have-the-answer-in-all-50-states/) from LawandCrime.com.
 2016-09-07.
+(Outdated article, but a good starting point.)
 * [“Don’t selfie your ballot?”](https://www.snopes.com/fact-check/dont-selfie-your-ballot/) from Snopes.com.
 2012-09-06.